ktakashi/sagittarius-paella/README.md

 server itself is based on `(net server)` library.

-This repository contains `(tapas)` which is a simple CLOS based HTTP component framework and `(ploto)` which is a simple web application framework.
+This repository contains `(tapas)` which is a simple CLOS based HTTP component framework and `(plato)` which is a simple web application framework.